-Is Armie Hammer The New Front-runner For The Batman?
+Is Armie Hammer The New Frontrunner For The Batman?

 Finally, the site also presents the evidence that Hammer was the odds-on favorite for the role by bookmaker Boylesports as of two weeks ago.

-Another name that has recently gained traction as a front-runner for The Batman is Robert Pattinson.
+Another name that has recently gained traction as a frontrunner for The Batman is Robert Pattinson.
 According to the site, Pattinson is actually set to appear in the film as a villain.

-However, Complexis reporting that Umberto Gonzalez of The Wrap is disputing the report, claiming that his sources told him the studio wants an actor younger than 32 years old, which is Hammer’s age.
+However, Complex is reporting that Umberto Gonzalez of The Wrap is disputing the report, claiming that his sources told him the studio wants an actor younger than 32-years-old, which is Hammer’s age.

 Armie Hammer.
 Batman.
 Not true.